SolaceTraining/solace-workshop-scs/codelab.md

 * Import the projects into STS
 In STS, use the File -> Open Projects from File System … option to load the workshop template projects from the Solace GitHub repository (URL will be provided by the instructor).
 The full solution for the workshop is also provided for your reference in case you fall behind or encounter issues.
 Throughout the workshop exercises, specific instructions are provided to perform tasks such as implement code or configuration.
 Students are encouraged to attempt a resolution on their own before using the recommended solution.

-The following projects are provided in the template directory and should be loaded into STS: **Add projects**
+After importing everything you should see the following projects in STS:
+* scs-processor-feature
+* scs-processor-positive
+* scs-processor-yelling
+* scs-sink-analytics
+* scs-sink-bossideas
+* scs-sink-twitterboard
+* scs-source-tweets
+* scs-workshop-common
+* spring-boot-mqttwebapp

 Negative
 : Note:  There will be errors associated with the template projects as they are incomplete and will be addressed in the exercises that follow.